ansible-network/network-engine/CONTRIBUTING.md

 should be the platform name.

 For instance, let's assume we want to create implementation nodes for a fictitious platform call `foo`.
-Create a new file in docs/ called `foo.md` and then add a link to [README](README.md) pointing to `docs/foo.md` in the `PLATFORM NOTES` section.
+Create a new file `docs/foo.md` and then add a link to [README](README.md) pointing to `docs/foo.md` in the `PLATFORM NOTES` section.